Here, we'll see how to make code changes to an environment.

 appropriate changes to master.

-Just click on the "Merge" button and all of the commits you made on your branch will be merged into the master environment.
+Just click on the "Merge" button again and all of the commits you made on your branch will be merged into the master environment.

 The easiest way to do that is to use Drush and the sql-sync command.